 - Make sure your code is easy to understand.
 The idea of coding challenges is to find the most optimal solution to a problem, not the lengthiest one.

-Topics to prepare for Google’s coding challenges
+What Topics to Prepare for Google’s Coding Challenges

 Below are some topics you must get yourself familiar with to stand a good chance at solving problems in Google’s coding challenges:

-- Arrays, stacks and linked lists
+- Arrays, stacks, and linked lists

 - Trees and graphs